bluebirz/sample-beam/07-custom-io/README.md

 ## about

-- This repo is for demonstrating how to use Beam IO functions in Python.
+- This repo is for demonstrating how to create a Beam IO functions in Python.
 - It is written aside blogs described below.
 - This is part D : [Google Cloud Firestore](https://firebase.google.com/docs/firestore).